dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/publish/model-contracts.md

 Defining a dbt model is as easy as writing a SQL `select` statement or a Python Data Frame transformation.
 Your query naturally produces a dataset with columns of names and types based on the columns you select and the transformations you apply.

 While this is ideal for quick and iterative development, for some models, constantly changing the shape of its returned dataset poses a risk when other people and processes are querying that model.
-It's better to define a set of upfront attestations that guarantee the shape of your model.
-We call this set of attestations a "contract."
+It's better to define a set of upfront "guarantees" that define the shape of your model.
+We call this set of guarantees a "contract."
 While building your model, dbt will verify that your model's transformation will produce a dataset matching up with its contract, or it will fail to build.

 ## How to define a contract